Natural Resource Classification

 • Is gradually being challenged: Saudi Arabia has begun accepting yuan for some oil sales to China; Russia prices its oil in rubles and yuan; BRICS nations discuss alternative payment mechanisms

-The US-China technology rivalry has intensified resource competition:
+The US-China technology rivalry has intensified resource competition to a new level in 2025:

 Previous Year Questions (PYQs)